![]() Complementary Therapists > Five Element Five Element TheoryFive Element Introduction

 The Wu Cycle or Insulting Cycle The insulting cycle (wu) is also a lack of balance within the Ke or controlling cycle.
 This when the grandchild element insults or returns the controlling force generated by the grandmother element.
 For instance in nature it can happen that Fire can burn up Water and Water can wash the Earth away.

 The Five Elements are fundamentally important to complementary therapists such as acupuncturists and Shiatsu therapists.
-We Recommend: Shiatsu : A Beginner's Guide - Author: Ray Pawlett - Published by D&S Books Five
+Five

 Element Theory - Five Element Chart

-Wood Element - Fire Element - Earth Element - Metal Element - Water Element Medical
+Wood Element - Fire Element - Earth Element - Metal Element - Water Element Reiki

 |